 But what is Big Data?

 Big Data is the amount of data that digital technology has made available to marketers.
-You can track and analyze every aspect of your campaigns from start to finish to post-finish.
+You can track and analyze every aspect of your campaigns from start to finish at post-finish.

 A result of this was that marketers- both on the client side and the agency side inadvertently began to focus on the wrong and most times, useless metrics.